 To make matters worse, around the same time that Seventh Star was struggling to find a foothold on the charts, Osbourne released one of his most successful solo albums, The Ultimate Sin.
 His world tour was a huge success, too.
 But Sabbath’s was a disaster: Just a few dates in, the struggling Hughes had to be dismissed due to increasing difficulties with his voice (which was incompatible with Sabbath’s older catalog) and a well-documented cocaine problem.
 Hughes told Sabbath biographer Mick Wall in the book Symptom of the Universe, “Even when I was loaded, I could sing in the studio, but not always onstage.”

 Hughes’ mostly unknown replacement Ray Gillen had to face half-empty venues on most nights through to tour’s end, bringing this period to an ignominious conclusion.
 It didn't help matters that Iommi struggled to keep a new Black Sabbath lineup together in the years to come.
-But looking back on Seventh Star all these years later, it can be appreciated on its own merits.
+But looking back, Seventh Star can be appreciated on its own merits.
 It's a good solo album unfairly labeled as a Black Sabbath LP.